Volunteer Sessions (Student Labs) for Fall 2016

-- Cardiac Sonography: contact the DCS Clinical Coordinator at 512-223-0294 for times and appointments for the Diagnostic Cardiac Program sessions.
-Days and times may vary during the semester.
+- Cardiac and Vascular Sonography: contact the DCS Clinical Coordinator at 512-223-0294 for times and appointments for the Diagnostic Cardiac and Vascular Program sessions.

 - Eastview Campus, Building 9000, Room 9203 (second floor)

-- Medical Sonography: contact the DMS/VT Clinical Coordinator at 512-223-5945 for times, appointments, and scan preparations for the Diagnostic Medical Program sessions
+- Medical and Vascular Sonography: contact the DMVS Clinical Coordinator at 512-223-5945 for times, appointments, and scan preparations for the Diagnostic Medical and Vascular Program sessions

 Types of scans performed in the Sonography Programs student labs:

 - DMS Program scans: abdominal organs (liver, gallbladder, pancreas, spleen, kidneys, vessels), female pelvis (uterus, ovaries), and pregnancy (contact the DMS Clinical Coordinator for special requirements for obstetric scan volunteers).